HCRPC/haci_arpaci_qa_task_ui/README.md

-# Insider QA Task UI & API Automation Project
+# Hacı Arpaci - QA Task UI % API - Playwright/JavaScript

 ## Overview
 This project contains automated UI and API tests for the QA Task using Playwright/JavaScript.